Surviving in the risk-roaring ‘20s

 Align risk with organizational priorities

-Develop a risk management framework that aligns with the organization's overall goals and objectives.
+Develop a digital risk management framework that aligns with the organization's overall goals and objectives.
 Demonstrate how effective risk management contributes to achieving strategic priorities.
 For example, vendor security reviews can slow down the sales cycles while the customer’s security team conducts its audit.
 Many times the primary customer concern is information being shared incorrectly, which can be mitigated by creating a Trust Center and allowing potential customers and salespeople access to self-complete security reviews.
 By streamlining Third Party Risk Management this way, you can remove a potential bottleneck and shorten the sales cycle.

 Once the C-suite is on board, it’s time to agree on just how much risk they can stomach.
 This judgment of risk comes in two forms: